Find Schools

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-There were about 106,200 jobs for Physician Assistant in 2016 (in the United States).
+In 2016, there was an estimated number of 106,200 jobs in the United States for Physician Assistant.
 New jobs are being produced at a rate of 37.4% which is above the national average.
 The Bureau of Labor Statistics predicts 39,700 new jobs for Physician Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 10,600 job openings in this field each year.
+There will be an estimated 10,600 positions for Physician Assistant (PA) per year.

 undefined